palomban/palomban.github.io/index.md

 ---
-title: "Welcome to my blog"
+title: "Nicholas F. Palomba"
+layout: page
 ---

 I'm glad you are here.
 I plan to talk about ...